borntofrappe/playground/borntofrappe/Components/Landing Page/Anchor Links/README.md

 Considering the implementation on the landing page website, I decided to update the design as follows:

-- a class dictates whether the rocket moves westwards (left to right by default)
+- a class dictates whether the rocket moves left or not (by default it does not)

-- a media query allows the rocket to move westwards only with a large enough width
+- a media query allows the rocket to move left only with a large enough width.

-Consider aligning the anchor link to the right, even on thinner viewports.